joswayski/joswayski-snhu-capstone.github.io/README.md

    ![dmop](/assets/dynamoOpening.png)

    In Dynamo, you would only be allowed to query with the `PK` and `GSI1PK` values, and nothing else.
 These are partition keys (or shard keys depending on who you ask) which allow Dynamo to split the data up across many 10gb storage nodes for what is essentially a hash table but with SSDs.
 It knows exactly where to go to find your item, because it's broken up by these keys and it doesn't have to scan all of the items in the table.
    The two keys I highlighted give you the access patterns of `Give me this specific opening by this ID` with the PK and `Give me all of the openings in this org` with the GSI1PK keys.
 You would then need to do any other type of filtering at your app layer.
-As I talked to more and more potential customers, they had access patterns that I did not envision which would negate the performance benefits of having the access patterns tightly coupled with the data model.
+As I talked to more and more potential customers, they had access patterns that I did not envision which would negate the performance benefits of having the access patterns tightly coupled with the data model, or they simply weren't possible due to the missing adhoc support.

 2. The 400kb item limit